denmercs/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model - it's basically all objects / node in the browser and it's the structure of the document that is being created in the browser.

 2. What is an event?

+Event is something what the user do or the browser.
+Like keyboard, mouse and browser events.

 3. What is an event listener?

+Event listener is where it's waiting for the user or event to happen before running the functionality or execute the code.

 4. Why would we convert a NodeList into an Array?

+Nodelist is not an array (sort of), You need to convert them to array to access more methods in the Array prototype.

 5. What is a component?

+Component is a bunch of object oriented code where you are building a template of design and functionality.
+You will just add class and the entire template will applied or display.

 ### Git Set up